RitabrataDas343/render-django/README.md

-# Render app using render
+# Render app using Django